 This security functionality ensures the confidentiality, authenticity & integrity of the communication between the TOE and the IFD.

-After a successful BAC authentication, a secure channel is established based on Triple DES algorithm, and after a successful Chip Authentication, a secure channel is established based on Triple DES/AES algorithms.
+After a successful BAC authentication, and a successful Chip Authentication, a secure channel is established based on Triple DES algorithm, and after a successful Chip Authentication, a secure channel is established based on Triple DES/AES algorithms.

-This security functionality ensures
+This security functionality ensures: